nautobot/nautobot/nautobot/docs/user-guide/administration/tools/nautobot-server.md

 `nautobot-server refresh_dynamic_group_member_caches`

 Refresh the cached members of all Dynamic Groups.
-This is useful to periodically update the cached list of members of a Dynamic Group without having to wait for caches to expire, which defaults to one hour.
+This can also be achieved by running the `Refresh Dynamic Group Caches` system Job.

 ### `refresh_content_type_caches`